semgrep/semgrep/doc/cst-to-ast-tips.md

 Those are known as variants (e.g. `Expr e`) and polymorphic variants in OCaml jargon (e.g. `` `Expr e``).

-Another aspect of the language with unusual syntax is parametrized types, which are known as generics in languages like Java.
+Parametrized types in OCaml are like generics in languages like Java.
-The OCaml type for a list of ints is denoted `int list`, which would be denoted `List<Int>` a Java-like language.
+The OCaml type for a list of ints is denoted `int list`, which would be denoted `List<Int>` in a Java-like language.

 Run `utop` (`opam install utop`) and go over [this tutorial about OCaml types at ocaml.org](https://ocaml.org/learn//tutorials/data_types_and_matching.html).